lucabaldini/baldaquin/docs/buf.rst

 concrete, derived classes.
 The implementation should be thread-safe, as a buffer, by definition, will be accessed from multiple threads.

-In addition, the base class provide a :meth:`write() <baldaquin.buf.BufferBase.write()>` method that can dumps the current content of the buffer to file.
+In addition, the base class provides a :meth:`flush() <baldaquin.buf.BufferBase.flush()>` method that can dumps the current content of the buffer to file, assuming that the path to the output file is properly set.

 The basic semantic for the object is that one will have a thread calling ``buffer.put_item()`` any time there are data available, and another thread is